-Ardern to hitch ride to New York with Canadian PM Trudeau
+Whirlwind diplomacy: Ardern hitches ride to New York with Canadian PM Trudeau

 Speaking to TVNZ's Breakfast before departing, Ardern said the statement would focus on "what is top of mind" for the country.

 She said "nuclear disarmament" was also a big issue.
-Disarmament minister Phil Twyford visited the United Nations this year for nuclear non-proliferation talks, which were ultimately vetoed by Russia in what Twyford labelled an act of "diplomatic sabotage".
+Disarmament Minister Phil Twyford visited the United Nations this year for nuclear non-proliferation talks, which were ultimately vetoed by Russia in what Twyford labelled an act of "diplomatic sabotage".

 Arden said she would also focus on "food security and the pandemic".